AnjaniMalhotra/SQL-Data-Retriever/README.md

 - "Top 5 movies by rating"
 - "How many action movies were released after 2015?"
--"Which movie made the highest revenue?"
+- "Which movie made the highest revenue?"
 - "List all movies directed by Christopher Nolan"